jross365/LMStudio-Client/README.md

 ### 05/10/2024

 Finished **Import-LMConfigFile**, which required parameterizing a whole bunch of functions and fixing various checks/validations.
-New-LMConfigFile comes next.
-✅ **Create-LMConfigFile** will have the following parameters:
+New-LMConfigFile comes next.✅ **Create-LMConfigFile** will have the following parameters:

 - Server
 - Port